Sizing Vivobarefoot shoes – how to size from Adidas, Nike, and DIY!

 Sizing barefoot shoes at first is tricky – they fit quite differently than regular shoes and you might make a mistake on your first go around.

-This little guide on sizing Vivobarefoot shoes (link to their website) will hopefully get you sorted out right away.
+This little guide on sizing Vivobarefoot shoes will hopefully get you sorted out right away.
 Let’s quit the chit chat and run right into it.

 barefoot-soccer-shoe-football-cleats